nuwa-protocol/NIPs/README.md

     *   To facilitate user adoption, the Custodian-Assisted DID Onboarding Protocol (CADOP) (NIP-3) enables Web2 users to easily create and initialize their Agent DIDs (often starting with a `did:key` from a Passkey) with the help of an Identity Provider (IdP) and a Custodian, ensuring users retain full control over their DIDs from inception.

 *   **Flexible Payment & Monetization:**
-    *   The protocol incorporates efficient off-chain micropayments between agents via A2A payment channels, particularly for protocol-level fees (NIP-4).
+    *   The protocol incorporates efficient off-chain micropayments between agents via payment channels, particularly for protocol-level fees (NIP-4).
-    *   It enables AI Agents to interact with traditional fiat payment systems through a standardized and discoverable Fiat Proxy service (NIP-5).
-    *   A dedicated protocol allows for on-demand payment for application-level services provided by AI Agents to User Agents, using direct pre-payment or NIP-4 channels (NIP-11).

-*   **Unified Agent State & Capabilities:**
+*   **Agent Capabilities & Extensions:**
-    *   Nuwa ensures consistent agent state synchronization across multiple devices and applications using a P2P protocol based on CRDTs (NIP-6).
-    *   Agent capabilities are designed to be modular and discoverable, defined by a standardized capability package specification (NIP-7).
+    *   Agent capabilities are designed to be modular and discoverable, defined by a standardized capability package specification (NIP-5).
-    *   A unified Agent State Model (ASM) extends JSON-Schema with `x-asm` annotations for describing, merging (using CRDTs), querying, and managing persistent agent states (NIP-8).

 *   **Interoperable Service Interaction & Gateways:**
-    *   The protocol defines how AI Agents can access Large Language Model (LLM) services through verifiable, identity-bound gateways with standardized request/response formats and payment integration (NIP-9).
+    *   The protocol defines how AI Agents can access Large Language Model (LLM) services through verifiable, identity-bound gateways with standardized request/response formats and payment integration (NIP-6).
-    *   It also extends the Model Context Protocol (MCP) by integrating standard mechanisms for identity authentication (based on NIP-1 and NIP-2) and payment (based on NIP-4), enhancing interoperability (NIP-10).
+    *   It also extends the Model Context Protocol (MCP) by integrating standard mechanisms for identity authentication (based on NIP-1 and NIP-2) and payment (based on NIP-4), enhancing interoperability (NIP-7).

 The Nuwa Improvement Proposals (NIPs) detailed in this repository represent the individual standards and components that collectively form the Nuwa Protocol.
 The NIP process itself (NIP-0) governs the proposal, discussion, and adoption of these standards, ensuring the protocol evolves in a transparent and community-driven manner.